Your basket is currently empty!

-Like anything in life, university has ups and downs: one minute you’re basking in the sun on clocktower lawn; the next, you’ve been woken up at 3am by somebody throwing up on your car outside.
-When I think back on my undergrad years, it was good fun, but I did make some ill-informed decisions.
-Here, I’ve decided to share the things I wish I’d known.
-From improving your wellbeing to finding a solid flat, read on to learn about my advice for your first year at Otago University.
+Like anything in life, university has its highs and lows: one minute you’re basking in the blissful sunshine on clocktower lawn, the next, you’ve been woken up at 3am by somebody throwing up on a car outside.
+When I think back on my undergrad years, there are some things I wish I’d known.
+Whether it’s surviving Dunedin winter to finding your dream flat, here’s my top advice to make your first year at Otago University a winner 🙂

 Contents